crsl4/nn-phylogenetics/notebook.md

 end
 ```

+### Removing 7th taxon

+The 7th taxon (see `FASTA.fa`) is "BBA85762, 3423, Homo sapiens, Japan, 2016" which contains missing sites X. Because our NN model was not trained with missing sites, we will remove this taxon from the dataset.

 ## Quartet puzzling

 We can do the quartet puzzling step with Quartet Max Cut.
 It needs an input file that is one line with each quartet separated by a space in the form of a split: "1,2|3,4".